Table of Contents

 So What’s Special About the S725 Then?

-There are quite a few advantages to the Polar S725, the first is the target zones, both have three audible and visual zone alarms, but on the S725 they are expressed as a percentage of maximum bpm, which is a much easier way to set than having to work it out then setting the zones.
-It is water-resistant to 30 meters as opposed to 20 for the S720i; also, the S725 has Mobile connectivity so that you can send exercise info via your mobile phone, Nokia 5140, and 5140i, also it can connect to your PC with the SonicLink.
+There are quite a few advantages to the Polar S725.
+The first is the target zones.
+Both have three audible and visual zone alarms.
+On the S725 they are expressed as a percentage of maximum bpm, which is a much easier way to set than having to work it out then setting the zones.
+It is water-resistant to 30 meters as opposed to 20 for the S720i; also, the S725 has Mobile connectivity so that you can send exercise info via your mobile phone, Nokia 5140, and 5140i.
+Also it can connect to your PC with the SonicLink.

 What Do We Think?